MagicMirrorOrg/MagicMirror-Documentation/development/introduction.md

 To rocket launch your module, you can use the [MMM-Template](https://github.com/Dennis-Rosenbaum/MMM-Template) or immediately  [MMM-Template](https://github.com/new?template_name=MMM-Template&template_owner=Dennis-Rosenbaum).
 Please read the [MMM-Template wiki](https://github.com/Dennis-Rosenbaum/MMM-Template/wiki) for more information.

+**Please note!**
+This module is an externally developed module and not maintained by the MagicMirrorOrg.

 ## Module structure

 All modules are loaded in the `modules` folder.
 The default modules are grouped